Lyr-7D1h/spotify-internet-radio/README.md

 Create your own internet radio streaming your spotify songs.
 This can be usefull if you want to stream to a MPD server.

+## DEPRECATED
+Due to removed support for libspotify current setup is broken.

 # Usage

 **Configuring your server**